 Though I did enjoy the film for a majority of its runtime, I have to comment that much of its goodwill is lost in the final ten minutes.
 BlacKkKlansman is a textbook example of a film that doesn’t really end as much as it keeps going until it runs out of energy and dies.
 Once the operation is a success, the chief asks Stallworth to destroy the evidence.
 As he does so, he gets one last call from David Duke.
 Stallworth uses his opportunity to tell him who he really is, leaving the Klan’s leader speechless.
 Though this scene is incredible, reality has the upper hand when it comes to comedy; David Duke wouldn’t learn Stallworth was black until 2006.
 He was completely duped for nearly three decades.

 Even after the actual narrative is concluded, the film keeps going.
-Clips from the notorious Unite the Right rally in Charlottesville that resulted in three casualties in 2017 along with the president’s less-than-impressive reaction to the events are presented to the audience.
+Clips from the infamous Unite the Right rally in Charlottesville that resulted in three casualties in 2017 along with the president’s less-than-impressive reaction to the events are presented to the audience.
 Like much of Mr. Lee’s body of work, the film had forgone any and all notions of subtlety, yet even in light of his track record, this development came across as rather crass.
 To begin with, it was highly unnecessary given that earlier in the film, Stallworth and Zimmerman had an exchange wherein they talked about someone espousing beliefs sympathetic to the Ku Klux Klan would be elected president one day.
 When I watched that scene for the first time, I was astounded Mr. Lee had enough restraint to not have his actors wink at the camera.

 The biggest problem I have with the ending, however, is that it wasn’t the ideal situation for him to get on his soapbox and begin lecturing his audience.
 The reason I say this is because while it was his film, it wasn’t his story.
 It would’ve been more effective had the director included a brief snippet as to what happened to the real Ron Stallworth after this operation.
 While it’s entirely possible that many of these issues would have remained had the film been a completely original work of fiction, such an approach gives its creator more leeway to craft the message the way they want it.
 As it stands, Stallworth’s story is abandoned the exact second Mr. Lee decided to reach for the sledgehammer and begin bludgeoning his audience with his point.